almasen/n-digit-token/README.md

 This setting has been deprecated as of `n-digit-token@v2.x` since the algorithm avoids modulo bias by default.
 Therefore, the use of this option is now unnecessary and ignored by the application.

-## Compatibility

-`n-digit-token` supports `node >= 10.4.0`.
-There are no additional compatibility requirements.

-### Dependencies

-:tada: `0 dependencies` :tada:

-This package is solely dependent on the built-in `nodeJS/crypto` module.

-### Running in browser

-Please note that `n-digit-token` is intended to be used server-side and therefore browser support is not actively maintained.

-However, as of `v2.0.2` you can use `n-digit-token` with `crypto-browserify` or other custom byte streams.

-Please refer to the [customByteStream](#optionscustombytestream) option for more details.

 ## Test

 Install the `devDependencies` and run `npm test` for the module tests.